 Personalized goals and tasks, journal entries, student planner

 Our goal is to raise Godly leaders through:

 - Presentation skill development

 - FBLA membership

-NWCS has a Learning Center (LC) that offers a wide variety of services available for any student who may benefit.
-The LC coordinator facilitates communication and implementation of individual learning strategies between students, staff and parents.
+NWCS Educational Support Services offers a wide variety of services available for any student who may benefit.
+The coordinator facilitates communication and implementation of individual learning strategies between students, staff and parents.
 Our goal is that each student receives the support they need to be successful at NWCS and beyond.